Developing your employability skills

 Staff from the Centre for Student Engagement, Wellbeing and Success can give you advice on networking opportunities.

-If you’d like to hear more information about any of the activities, or to get involved, email email@example.com.
+If you’d like to learn more about any of these activities, or to get involved, email email@example.com.